Shashank Verma | Head Supply Chain & Order Management | Maier+Vidorno

 In this article we explain your basic options.
 We can help with each step of each option so do contact us to help you be really successful selling in India.

 The easiest way to serve the Indian market is direct export of manufactured products from abroad (direct distribution).
 However, this assumes that you already know (potential) customers in India; that you have all the import registrations you need; and you can settle commercial invoices in a foreign currency instead of in Indian Rupees.

 The advantage of direct distribution is that you have control over pricing, as there is no intermediary.
-Moreover, distribution costs and expenses (as well as headaches) are minimized because the responsibility for the import usually lies with the customer.
+This also keeps distribution costs and expenses (as well as headaches) to a minimum because the responsibility for the import usually lies with the customer.

-In addition, in India it is very important to have direct contact with customers.
-Interpersonal relationships and trust play an important role in the buying experience, and Indians are reluctant to involve intermediaries – confidence in service, quality and accessibility are key selling points.
-Direct contact leads to unadulterated feedback and can help you assess your clients’ needs better.
-This means that maintaining your company’s and product’s reputations is in your own hand.
+Another advantage is that in India it is very important to have direct contact with customers.
+Interpersonal relationships and trust play an important role in the buying experience, and most Indians are reluctant to involve intermediaries – confidence in service, quality and accessibility are key selling points.
+Direct contact means you get real feedback and this can help you assess your clients’ needs better.
+This means that maintaining your reputation – as a company and for each product – is in your own hand.

-Disadvantages of direct distribution from abroad are the lack of observability and your limited range of action.
-Without your own local presence as an Indian subsidiary or branch office, you can only have a partial assessment of your market opportunities and it is unlikely you are fully reaching your sales potential.
+Disadvantages of direct distribution from abroad are the lack of visibility and your limited range of action.
+Without your own local presence as an Indian subsidiary or branch office, you can only have a partial assessment of your market opportunities and it is unlikely you are fully reaching your sales potential

 You also cannot sell online to Indian customers as the law requires that any foreign company wanting to sell products directly to Indian consumers will need an Indian partner who is able to import and sell the products locally for them online.

 Sales in India through dealers and distributors